uffe/awesome-react-components/readme.md

 Such feature is often used for section headers; For small mobile screens you sometimes get "lost" scrolling within the content of a section and with lost I mean that you don't know in what section you are currently browsing.
 Sticky makes sure that the current section header is always shown.

-Are there libraries to achieve stickyness for a React app?*
+Are there libraries to achieve stickyness for a React app?</em>

  - [react-sticky](https://github.com/captivationsoftware/react-sticky) - &lt;Sticky /&gt; component for awesome React apps.
  - [react-listview-sticky-header](https://github.com/cht8687/react-listview-sticky-header) - React listview with sticky section header.